 My family is my motivation and my greatest source of joy and purpose.

 I’ve had the chance to travel all over the world.
 Some of my favorite places include Iceland, Singapore, and the beautiful beaches of Jamaica.
 Through my travels, I’ve developed a deep appreciation for different cultures.
 I love learning about how people live, their traditions, and especially their food!
-Living in such a vibrant, multicultural community here in Manchester is a true gift, and I believe our diversity is one of our greatest strengths.
+Living in such a vibrant, multicultural community here in Manchester is a true gift, and I believe our diversity is one of Manchester's greatest strengths.

 Life is meant to be lived, and I believe that staying energized, curious, and connected helps me bring my best to everything I do, especially when serving my community.